Windz-GameDev/CAP-4874-Intro-to-Data-Analytics-Lab-3/README.md

 Resources Used:
 https://www.datamuse.com/api/
 -API Used for the test query.
-Program currently find words that rhyme with forgetful. https://pypi.org/project/beautifulsoup4/
+Program currently find words that rhyme with forgetful.
+No API keys are required. https://pypi.org/project/beautifulsoup4/
 -Python library used for parsing the html content from the Google News page, and finding the h4 headers. https://pypi.org/project/requests/